maksalena/Easy-English/README.md

 # Easy-English
-The website to lear English tenses.
+Try this web site, it will help you to understand English tenses.
+Choose the tense and tap on interesting example.